presire/PDF-Editor/README.md

 - 🔍 **Page Preview**: Click any page to view it in full size
 - 📊 **Progress Tracking**: Real-time progress bar during PDF generation
 - 🚀 **Fast Processing**: Efficient PDF manipulation powered by pdf-lib and PDF.js
+- 🌐 **Multilingual Support**: Switch between Japanese and English with one click

 ## Key Features